zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 A large passage descends into the earth along a steep path of uneven rocky steps.
 The dim light around the party fades, and only darkness awaits ahead.
 }}

 The north chamber is not visible from the crossways.
-The players must first descend a steep tunnel to reach the ogres’ lair.
-If the players enter the chamber, they must succeed on a DC 10 Dexterity (Stealth) check or the sleeping ogres wake up.
-The DC increases by 5 for each of the following or similar actions the players may have performed earlier in the cave: breaking the lock on the storage closet, fighting the myconids in the pantry, burning the spiderwebs, or entering the room with a bright light source.
+The characters must first descend a steep tunnel to reach the ogres’ lair.
+If the characters enter the chamber, they must succeed on a DC 10 Dexterity (Stealth) check or the sleeping ogres wake up.
+The DC increases by 5 for each of the following or similar actions the characters may have performed earlier in the cave: breaking the lock on the storage closet, fighting the myconids in the pantry, burning the spiderwebs, or entering the room with a bright light source.

 {{descriptive
 A vast, mostly round chamber opens before you.
 The walls are covered with star musk, and a clear pool of water rests along the right side.
 At the far end lies a mound of collected treasures.
 Two ogres sleep on makeshift beds.
 }}

-The ogres are hostile toward intruders, but can be bribed to let the players pass, share information, or remain neutral if offered enough meat.
-Convincing them requires a DC 20 Charisma (Persuasion) check, reduced by 1 for each dead Medium-sized creature the players offer as food.
-A successful check makes them indifferent and willing to trade the mirror in their possession for the meat.
+The ogres are hostile toward intruders, but can be bribed to let the characters pass, share information, or remain neutral if offered enough meat.
+Convincing them requires a DC 20 Charisma (Persuasion) check, reduced by 1 for each dead Medium-sized creature the characters offer as food.
+A successful check makes them indifferent and willing to trade the mirror for the meat.
 The ogres still refuse bright light and turn hostile if threatened or illuminated.

 **Fighting the Ogres.** Berto is an **ogre**, and Cambero is an **ogrillon ogre**.
 They are hungry and focus on the most appealing target.
 Once per fight, Berto can use his Reaction to slam his club against the floor, causing stalactites to fall in the center of the chamber.
 All creatures within a 3-meter radius must succeed on a DC 15 Dexterity saving throw or take 1d6 piercing damage and 1d6 bludgeoning damage, taking half on a success.

-A player can also try to collapse the stalactites by spending an Action and succeeding on a DC 15 Strength check, provided they notice the hazard.
+A character can also try to collapse the stalactites by spending an Action and succeeding on a DC 15 Strength check, provided they notice the hazard.

 **Star Musk.** The walls of the chamber are covered with _star musk_.
-If the players manage to illuminate the chamber with sunlight, patches of star musk begin to glow and turn a bright golden yellow.
-The players can harvest 1 kilogram of musk after 3-5 minutes of exposure.
+If the characters manage to illuminate the chamber with sunlight, patches of star musk begin to glow and turn a bright golden yellow.
+The characters can harvest 1 kilogram of musk after 3-5 minutes of exposure.

 **Treasure.** The ogres have amassed a small pile of treasures in the room.
 A DC 15 Wisdom (Perception) check (requiring sight) reveals a _mirror_ worth 5 gp among the treasure.
-On a result of 20 or higher, the player also spots two _silver ingots_ worth 25 gp each.
-The players automatically find all the treasure if they take time to thoroughly search the room.
+On a result of 20 or higher, the character also spots two _silver ingots_ worth 25 gp each.
+The characters automatically find all the treasure if they take time to thoroughly search the room.

 ### 8: Myconid's Nest

 The pathway to the southwest room is blocked by a dense wall of fungal filaments.
 The barrier opens automatically in response to myconid spores, but it can also be affected by environmental forces.
 Pouring at least a waterskin of water onto the filaments softens them, causing the wall to retract.
 The fungal mass has 15 hit points, AC 10, and is vulnerable to fire and radiant damage.
 Reducing it to 0 hit points destroys the barrier and clears the way into the nest.
-A persuaded or cooperative myconid can also open the gate safely for the players.
+A persuaded or cooperative myconid can also open the gate safely for the characters.

 {{descriptive
 A moldy smell hangs in the air, and a soft veil of spores drifts through the chamber.
 Two corpses of fallen adventurers lie scattered across the floor, surrounding a towering fungal figure whose hyphae extend from the center of the room to the surrounding walls.